Frequently Asked Questions

 A limited number of parking spaces will be available to rent.

-9. Will subleasing be allowed?
+9. Is subleasing be allowed?

-10. Will 3 elevators be sufficient for 130 flats?
+10. Are 3 elevators be sufficient for 130 flats?

 12. Any rules on notice period for eviction?